 Outdoor Gear Assistant: Responsible for maintenance of all equipment for the Outdoor Adventure Experience (OAE) program, including taking inventory, repairing equipment, preparing equipment for OAE trips and rentals, and ensuring all equipment is returned from trips and rentals.
 Experience working with outdoor equipment is preferred.
 Reports to the Assistant Director, OAE and Climbing Wall.
 Top

-Water Safety Instructor: Coordinates, plans, and instructs various American Red Cross (ARC) Learn to Swim lessons for children and adults, adhering to the ARC guidelines and protocols for teaching and reporting.
+Water Safety Instructor: Coordinates, plans, and instructs various American Red Cross (ARC) Learn to Swim lessons for children and adults abd adheres to the ARC guidelines and protocols for teaching and reporting.
 ARC instructor certification required.
 Reports to the Assistant Director, Aquatics and Special Events.
 Top

 A few more reasons to join the team:

-- Rec sports hires both work study and non-work study students.
+- The Department of Recreational Sports hires both work study and non-work study students.